fqantonio/aqua/PROCEDURE.md

 - open the yellow starboard float cover
 - Turn off motor switch (from solid red led to blink)
 - Turn of power;
+- Turn off radio control transmitter;
+- Disconnect mission planner
+- logs!?!?!?!

+# AFTER OPERATIONS

 - Clean as much as possible with fresh water: be carefull with the entrances of water above the covers

-# AFTER OPERATIONS

-- Unscrew the bujons
+- Unscrew the bujons: check for water inside by lifting aqua up to almost the horizontal (60º at least);
 - collect tools and utensils in the bag and box
 - put everything in the trolley
-- Use the wooden platform to help you get AQUA into the vehicle
+- Use the wooden platform to help you get AQUA into the vehicle (if needed);
+- Charge AQUA.